Hemsara/authKit-flutter-nestJS/README.md

 🛠️ Technologies:
 - Flutter for the client-side mobile app
-- NestJS for the server-side authentication logic
+- NestJS + Prisma for the server-side authentication logic
 - JWT for secure token-based authentication